loning/universe/05_observer_and_consciousness.md

 According to Quantum-Classical Dualism, observers are classicalization nodes within the universe, responsible for transforming quantum information into classical information.
 Observers themselves are also part of the universe, a way for the universe to observe itself.

-Observers are divided into different dimensions, with the level of dimension depending on classicalization efficiency:
+Observers are divided into different dimensions, with dimension levels depending on classicalization efficiency:

 - **High-dimensional Quantum Observers** (high classicalization efficiency):